assuremoss/ContainerGraph/Proof_of_Concept.md

 > Test with many (~50/100) qualitatively different CVEs
     - we assume the CVE pre/post conditions are given

+> An alternative is also to find what is the best combination of Linux kernel and Docker engine versions, and what is the impact of different container configurations on that.

 > Trovare diverse configurazioni docker o report in cui dicono che x% of containers run as root, with CVE CVSS score 9, etc.
  - write to the report authors if we can get the docker run configurations (Linkedin)
  - check Files Capabilities (also in DockerHub) https://www.cyberark.com/resources/threat-research-blog/how-docker-made-me-more-capable-and-the-host-less-secure